French ship Thérèse (1665): The shipwreck

 Manolis Voutsalas, a Greek diver, discovered the wreck of La Thérèse west of the port of Heraklion.
 However, he was initially unsure of her identity.
 In 1976, Jacques Cousteau visited Crete and Voutsalas showed him the site of the shipwreck.
 After several dives, Cousteau identified it as the shipwreck of La Thérèse.

-The scientific underwater excavation of the shipwreck started in 1987 by the Greek Ministry of Culture.
+The scientific underwater excavation of the shipwreck started in 1987 by the Greek Ephorate of Underwater Antiquities.
 The archaeologists M. Anagnostopoulou and Nicolas Lianos excavated the shipwreck, succeeded in mapping it and raised several objects.
 Among them, a bronze cannon with the inscription "Le Duc de Vendôme 1666" (admiral), and "HONARATUS SUCHET F(ecit) TOLONI" (cnf.
 M. Anagnostopoulou- N. Lianos, ΑΑΑ v.ΧΙΧ(1986).
 This is considered to be the first systematic underwater excavation in Greece.

+About 30 m of the hull survive, and between 1987 and 1994, about 80 m2 had been excavated.